Military Station archaeological site: Colonial history

 Some repairs were made at the station and the fords during 1827 and 1828.
 Lieutenant Henry Shadworth of the 57th regiment was quartered at Cox's River as assistant surveyor of roads.
 On 11 January 1829 Jane, the wife of Lieutenant Kirkley of the 39th regiment died at the station.
 In May 1829 Major McPherson, military commandant at Bathurst, was instructed to withdraw the increase of the original cows provided at the station for the military.
 Road gangs were located in the vicinity of the station in 1830 but were not quartered there.
-In 1831 orders were given for the repair of the officers house as it was infested by bugs and vermin.
+In 1831 orders were given for the repair of the officers' house as it was infested by bugs and vermin.
 A single remaining headstone of Eliza Rodd dates from this period.
-She was the child of J Rodd, Colour Sargeant of the 39th regiment.
+She was the child of J Rodd, Colour Sergeant of the 39th regiment.

-With the rerouting of the western road in 1831-32 the military station was abandoned and the land sold in 1837 to James Blackett of Sydney.
+With the rerouting of the western road in 1831–32 the military station was abandoned and the land sold in 1837 to James Blackett of Sydney.
 A plan drawn at this time clearly shows four buildings and the outline of a paddock.
 It is only in 1837 that the name Glenroy appears to have first been used, probably by James Blair, the Scottish magistrate appointed to the area until 1840 when he was transferred to Port Phillip.
-In the later 1800s William McDermott owned and farmed Glenroy, leasing it in the 1890s to J H Luxton who lived in the former officers' quarters and grew potatoes.
+In the later 1800s William McDermott owned and farmed Glenroy, leasing it in the 1890s to J. H. Luxton who lived in the former officers' quarters and grew potatoes.
 All the buildings subsequently vanished.

 By 1914 the stockade had deteriorated to a place of ruin and desolation.
 The garden and orchard were overgrown, the fences rotted away and the buildings heaps of rotting timber hidden by weeds and undergrowth.
 A lone chimney was described as the only remaining, readily identifiable feature in 1914.
 However, recollections of recent occupants of the site and some early twentieth century descriptions of the site suggest that a hut may have been reconstructed on one of the early building platforms and used during the mid twentieth century.
 During 1936 a granite monument was erected nearby in commemoration of the Anglican service held there in 1815.
 The site has continued to remain in private hands, and in 2010 has been owned by the same family for over fifty years with visitor camping and accommodation facilities.